Prince Philip, Duke of Edinburgh: Death

-As with other senior members of the royal family, Philip's last will and testament will be sealed for at least 90 years, according to a High Court ruling, which deemed it necessary to protect the Sovereign's "dignity and standing".
+As with other senior members of the royal family, Philip's last will and testament will be sealed for at least 90 years, according to a High Court ruling that deemed it necessary to protect the Sovereign's "dignity and standing".
 This led to speculation that the will might contain material harmful to the reputation of the royal family.
-The order was made by the President of the Family Division after a private hearing in July 2021, who said that he had neither seen the will nor been informed of any of its contents.
-In January 2022, The Guardian challenged the judge's decision to exclude the press from that hearing, arguing that the judge had "erred by failing to consider any lesser interference with open justice than a private hearing", and the newspaper was granted leave to appeal.
+The order was made by the President of the Family Division after a private hearing in July 2021; he said that he had neither seen the will nor been informed of any of its contents.
+In January 2022, The Guardian challenged the judge's decision to exclude the press from the hearing, arguing that he had "erred by failing to consider any lesser interference with open justice than a private hearing", and the newspaper was granted leave to appeal.
 In July 2022, the Court of Appeal dismissed the newspaper's arguments, stating that the press could not have been informed of the hearing "without risking the media storm that was feared".
 The court added that "a perceived lack of transparency might be a matter of legitimate public debate, but the (Non-Contentious Probate Rules) allow wills and their values to be concealed from the public gaze in some cases".

-A service of thanksgiving for Philip's life took place at Westminster Abbey on 29 March 2022, with Elizabeth, foreign royalty and politicians in attendance.
-Elizabeth died on 8 September 2022 and the royal couple's bodies were interred in the King George VI Memorial Chapel at St George's on the evening of 19 September after her state funeral.
+A service of thanksgiving for Philip's life took place on 29 March 2022 at Westminster Abbey, attended by Elizabeth, foreign royalty, and politicians.
+Elizabeth died on 8 September 2022, and the royal couple's bodies were interred in the King George VI Memorial Chapel at St George's on the evening of 19 September after her state funeral.